AnywhereSoftware/B4X_Forum_Resources/B4J/Libraries/WebGL Library/readme.md

 To get some examples on what you can develop with this library you can visit: <https://threejs.org/examples/>
 scroll down a long list (of 100 and more examples) and test them on your browser, these are just simple examples to show the threejs library functionalities, they are very good point to start, on every example you can get (by clicking on the bottom-right symbol) the code to get the scene. **All these example codes will work on B4J WebGL library.**

-The B4J WebGL library is a bridge to help write JavaScript code and have some useful methods to do it, it is small and minimalistic (with few commands) and very simple to use, but you need at least some JavaScript knowledge, the more you are expert here, the more you are able to get best results in small time.
+The B4J WebGL library is a bridge to help write JavaScript code and have some useful methods to do it, it is small and minimalistic (with few commands) and very simple to use, but you need at least some JavaScript knowledge, the more you are expert here, the more you are able to get best results in short time.

 With this library you can: